T-Systems-MMS/otc-nextcloud/README.md

 ## Prerequisites

 ### OTC-Account
-An OTC Account is required for more Information about how to obtain one read the [OTC Hands-On Training by Ulrich Schneider](https://community.open-telekom-cloud.com/community?id=community_blog&sys_id=a41f28cb13d78450d15ac969a674415a&view_source=featuredList)
+An OTC Account is required.
+For more information about how to obtain one, read the [OTC Hands-On Training by Ulrich Schneider](https://community.open-telekom-cloud.com/community?id=community_blog&sys_id=a41f28cb13d78450d15ac969a674415a&view_source=featuredList).
+According to the OTC "Terms and Conditions", only business costumers can consume OTC services at this point in time.

 ### Domain Name
-If you want to access your Nextcloud via an Domain Name, you need to register a Domain with a registrar and create public zones in the OTC as described in the following Tutorial.
-However it is still possible to finish the Tutorial wihtout a Domain Name and access Nextcloud only via an IP-Adress.
+If you want to access your Nextcloud via a Domain Name, you need to register a Domain with a registrar and create public zones in the OTC as described in the following Tutorial.
+However it is still possible to finish the Tutorial without a Domain Name and access Nextcloud only via an IP-Adress.
-For more Information about how to configure OTC with your Domain Name see the [Documentation](https://docs.otc.t-systems.com/en-us/usermanual/dns/en-us_topic_0035467699.html)
+For more Information about how to configure OTC with your Domain Name have a look at the [Documentation](https://docs.otc.t-systems.com/en-us/usermanual/dns/en-us_topic_0035467699.html)

 ### SSL-Certificate
-You also need to bring an valid SSL-Certificate for your Domain Name, or generate a self-signed Certificate.
+You also need to have an valid SSL-Certificate for your Domain Name, or generate a self-signed Certificate.
-However its is also possible but not recommended to Set Nextcloud up without HTTPS.
+However it is possible, but not recommended, to setup Nextcloud without HTTPS.
 This should only be done for testing purposes.

 ### Basic Skills and Knowledge

-Despite we tried our best keeping the technical entrybarrier for this tutorial as low as possible, some basic skills with Linux and some knowledge about networking in general as well as Kubernets will help you a lot.
+Despite we tried our best keeping the technical entrybarrier for this tutorial as low as possible, some basic skills with Linux and some knowledge about networking in general as well as Kubernetes will help you a lot.

 ## Tutorial

-**Attention, please use the default values for the setup unless otherwise specified!**
+**Attention - please use the default values for the setup unless otherwise specified!**

 ### 1. Create Virtual Private Cloud (VPC)